 The value of the ship reduces substantially and cost of maintaining the ship is excessive, the ship or her cargo causes danger for the safeties of human being, properties and environment.
-There is no certainty regarding the time for this issue.
+The decision for the sale pendente lite can only be taken by the Enforcement Court upon application of either the Enforcement Office, Harbour Master Claimants or the Owners.
+There is no certainty regarding the time for this issue; however it may take a couple of months.

-Sinan Guzel graduated from Ankara University, Faculty of Law, in 1999.
+\Sinan Guzel graduated from Ankara University, Faculty of Law, in 1999.
 During his education he worked in various Law Firms to familiarize with general practice of Turkish Law.
 After his graduation, he joined a foreign Marine Consultancy firm in Istanbul and started to work with a British Solicitor.
 He was qualified as a Turkish Lawyer and admitted to the Istanbul Bar in 2000.
 After his qualification, he continued to work with the foreign marine consultancy firm for 8 years where he was actively involved in all kinds of Maritime Law related matters locally and internationally and has built up extensive experience.
 He set up Fora Law Office with his colleagues in September 2008, which became one of the leading Maritime Law Offices in Turkey within a short period.
 Beyond ship arrest, Sinan has considerable experience in maritime related litigations, and Marine Casualties.
 He is fluent in English.